milamarcan/streaming_etl_optimize_public_transportation/README.md

 ## Project overview

-Building streaming event pipeline around Apache Kafka and its ecosystem (REST Proxy, Kafka Connect), that allows us to simulate and display the status of train lines in real time.
+Building streaming event pipeline around Apache Kafka and its ecosystem (REST Proxy, Kafka Connect), that allows to simulate and display the status of train lines in real time.

+## Project assignment

+You are constructing a streaming event pipeline around Apache Kafka and its ecosystem.
+Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) you will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.
+When the project is completed, you will be able to monitor a website to watch trains move from station to station.

 ## Project architecture